pytroll/satpy/doc/source/readers.rst

     How to read cloud products from NWCSAF software. (separate document?)

-SatPy supports reading and loading data from many input file formats and schemes.
+Satpy supports reading and loading data from many input file formats and schemes.
 The :class:`~satpy.scene.Scene` object provides a simple interface around all the complexity of these various formats through its ``load`` method.
 The following sections describe the different way data can be loaded,